Last updated: | View sources | Methodology

 Can teenagers use this calculator?

 This tool is intended for adults (18+).
-Body composition interpretation for children and teens differs and should be guided by pediatric references and/or a clinician.
+Body composition interpretation for children and teens differs and should be guided by pediatric references and/or a clinician guidance.

 How can I lower my body fat percentage?